MackMaritimus/liammacksnyder/README.md

 - **Vercel** – Cloud platform for deployment and hosting

 <br/><br/>Disclaimer: This sites code is open source but the images, artwork, and design elements are not.
 All rights for design elements are reserved.
-See "LICENSE-ART" file in /public for more information.
+See ['public/LICENSE-ART'](public/LICENSE-ART) file for more information.